mpv-player/mpv/DOCS/man/input.rst

-    (Note that if an option is marked as file-local, even ``options/`` will access the local value, and the ``old`` value, which will be restored on end of playback, can not be read or written until end of playback.)
+    (Note that if an option is marked as file-local, even ``options/`` will access the local value, and the ``old`` value, which will be restored on end of playback, cannot be read or written until end of playback.)

 ``option-info/<name>``
     Additional per-option information.